sohumgupta/sohumgupta.github.io/src/FIXTHESE.md

 ## general
 - image loading times for static images!!!
+- MAKE "Sohum Gupta" ON PHONE NAV BAR A LINK TO HOMEPAGE!!!

 ## photo page
 - FIGURE OUT BETTER SYSTEM FOR DOTS ON SUBPAGE!
 ESPECIALLY IF THEY OVERFLOW!!!